Key takeaways

 Intelligent bank statement processing

-Upload PDFs, CSVs, or Excel, the system extracts transactions, cleans narratives, and normalizes fields.
+Upload PDFs, CSVs, or Excel.
+The system extracts transactions, cleans narratives, and normalizes fields.
 OCR tuned for Indian banks reduces manual typing.

 Smart multi currency matching